ahmed-aliraqi/crud-generator/README.md

 php artisan vendor:publish --provider="AhmedAliraqi\CrudGenerator\CrudServiceProvider"
 ```

-Then add the following comment line in the `routes/dashboard.php` file:
+Then add the following comment line in the `routes/dashboard.php` and `routes/api.php` files:
 ```php
 /*  The routes of generated crud will set here: Don't remove this line  */
 ```